nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

 * 3a.
-The given index is invalid.
+The given student index is invalid.

   * 3a1.
-Tuteez shows an error message.
+Tuteez shows an invalid student index error message.

       Use case resumes at step 2.

 * 3b.
 The given name does not exist.

   * 3b1.
-Tuteez shows an error message.
+Tuteez shows student name not found error message.

       Use case resumes at step 2.